RaphielGang/Telegram-Paperplane/README.md

 ### Before you start:
 Get your api-id(API_KEY in my code), API_HASH from my.telegram.org.<br/><br/>
-Create an empty group, add marie, or any of its clone, find group id, then copy it and this is your LOGGER **Please read through this before cloning.
+Create an empty group, add marie, or any of its clone, find group id, then copy it and this is your LOGGER<br/><br/>
+**Please read through this before cloning.
 I don't want you get stuck anywhere.
 This guide can get you running up the userbot, if followed properly**

 #### Running on heroku: